 For more on sous vide cooking, see our article on why sous vide cooking is so great.

-I was never much of a pressure cooker fan until I read Modernist Cuisine.
-Now I do all sorts of things with it, and it does make kitchen life easier in a lot of ways, as well as more delicious!
-Pressure cooked stock, for example, is so good and so easy that I would never go back to the old way again.
-I also use the pressure cooker for caramelizing vegetables and making braised meats (like carnitas) in a fraction of the time it takes in the oven--and with juicier, more flavorful results.
+Pressure cooked stock, for example, is so good and so easy.
+You can also use the pressure cooker for caramelizing vegetables and making braised meats (like carnitas) in a fraction of the time it takes in the oven--and with juicier, more flavorful results.
 And when you add in simple and elegant recipes like garlic confit, plus all of the traditional uses of a pressure cooker (such as making beans), you can see that a pressure cooker is a valuable kitchen tool.

 Vacuum sealing goes hand-in-glove with sous vide: food needs to be in plastic bags to cook properly in a water bath (with a few exceptions).
 Now granted, you can use ziplocs and remove air using the "water displacement method."
 But do you have any idea how much money you can save by using a vacuum sealer for food storage?
 Food can keep up to 5 times as long, and there is zero freezer burn.
 A vacuum sealer will pay for itself in less than a year just in the food you don't throw out due to spoilage.

-Not only that, but vacuum sealers can also be used to marinate food, to re-seal wines and vinegars (with the proper accessories), to prevent cut avocados and apples from browning, to reduce storage space of dry goods; the list goes on.
-I bought my vacuum sealer for use with my sous vide, but I have found dozens of valuable uses for it.
+Not only that, but you can use vacuum sealers to marinate food, to re-seal wines and vinegars (with the proper accessories), to prevent cut avocados and apples from browning, to reduce storage space of dry goods; the list goes on.
+If you want to save money, waste less food, and cook creatively, a vacuum sealer is an invaluable kitchen tool.

 From carbonated fruit (yes, you read that right) to the lightest tempura batter you've ever tasted, your whipping siphon can help you create simple, amazing dishes.